Complete Game Logic with Sabotage: Abstract

 \section{Abstract}

-We introduce \emph{Sabotage Game Logic} ($\glrulesshortname$), a simple and natural extension of Parikh's Game Logic with a single additional primitive, which allows players to lay traps for the opponent to avoid. $\glrulesshortname$ can be used to model infinite sabotage games, in which players can change the rules during game play.
-In contrast to Game Logic, which is strictly less expressive, $\glrulesshortname$ is exactly as expressive as the modal $\mu$-calculus.
+\emph{\Glsname} ($\glsshortname$) is introduced as a simple and natural extension of Parikh's \glname with a single additional primitive, which allows players to lay traps for the opponent. $\glsshortname$ can be used to model infinite sabotage games, in which players can change the rules during game play.
+In contrast to \glname, which is strictly less expressive, $\glsshortname$ is exactly as expressive as the modal $\mu$-calculus.
 This reveals a close connection between the entangled nested recursion inherent in modal fixpoint logics and adversarial dynamic rule changes characteristic for sabotage games.

-Additionally we present a natural Hilbert-style proof calculus for $\glrulesshortname$ and prove completeness.
-The completeness of an extension of Parikh's calculus for Game Logic follows.
+A natural Hilbert-style proof calculus for $\glsshortname$ is presented and proved complete using syntactic equiexpressiveness reductions.
+The completeness of a simple extension of Parikh's calculus for \glname follows.

 \ccsdesc[500]{Theory of computation~Logic} \ccsdesc[500]{Theory of computation~Proof theory} \ccsdesc[500]{Theory of computation~Modal and temporal logics}

 \keywords{game logic, \mutex-calculus, proof theory, completeness, expressiveness, sabotage games}